Service Charge Policy

 1.1 The purpose of this document is to present the general policy on service charges, setting out the aims, principles and values that will be followed by the Vale of Aylesbury Housing Trust (the Trust) in its operation of them.

 1.2 Service charges are payable by assured tenants and by leaseholders.
-In the rest of this document assured tenants are referred to as ‘tenants’, and ‘leaseholders’ shall be taken to include residential, shared ownership and commercial leaseholders.
+In the rest of this document assured tenants are referred to as ‘tenants’, and ‘leaseholders’ shall be taken to include residential, shared ownership and non-residential occupiers.

-1.3 This policy has been written having regard to the Trust’s agreed vision and values and to reference material from the Homes and Communities Agency (HCA), National Housing Federation (NHF) guidance, relevant legislation, tenancy agreements and leases, and industry-wide best practice.
+1.3 This policy has been written having regard to the Trust’s agreed vision and values and to reference material from Homes England and the Regulator of Social Housing, National Housing Federation (NHF) guidance, relevant legislation, leases and tenancy agreements, and industry-wide best practice.
 The policy is underpinned by operational procedures which have been formulated and developed in consultation with solicitors, tenants, leaseholders and staff as appropriate.

 2. Statement of Intent